Acceptable Use Policy

 - Utilize Enterprise systems to gain unauthorized access to remote systems or attempt to circumvent any security protections or authentication systems.

-- Run or install any piece of software on any Information System, whether intentionally or unintentionally, without prior authorization from IT.
+- Run or install any piece of non-approved software, or hardware, on any Information Systems, whether intentionally or unintentionally that:

 - Use Enterprise Information Systems or Electronic Communications systems for personal financial gain, including but not limited to crypto mining and conducting non-enterprise business.